Maffypeterp/Wireshark-Packet-Analysis/README.md

 ## Network Traffic Capture with Wireshark

-Step 10: Using Wireshark to capture and filter ICMP traffic
+Step 10: Setting up Wireshark to packet capture on  your network

 <img width="742" height="357" alt="Image" src="https://github.com/user-attachments/assets/c32395e1-a689-440c-9015-a332ddabbda9" />

+Wireshark filtering enables you to isolate specific traffic, helping you analyze network data more effectively.

+Step 11: Analyzing ICMP Traffic
+Gained an understanding of how ICMP traffic, to test network reachability using ICMP Echo Request and responses (ICMP Echo Reply)